-Everyone should review their credit reports annually and, if necessary, take steps to clean them up—that is, get rid of inaccurate and old information.
-To clean up your credit report, you'll need to order copies of your report from the three major credit bureaus (also called credit reporting agencies), review the reports for inaccuracies or old information, and then ask the credit bureaus to correct the information.
+Everyone should review their credit reports regularly and, if necessary, take steps to clean them up—that is, get rid of inaccurate and old information.
+To clean up your credit reports, you'll need to get copies of your reports from the three major credit reporting agencies (or "bureaus") and review the reports for inaccuracies or old information.
+Then, you need to ask the credit bureaus to correct the information.

 Yes.
-Most credit reports have some type of error, whether it be the wrong notation on how an account was closed, out-dated information that should no longer appear on your report, or accounts that simply aren't yours.
+Most credit reports have some type of error, whether it's the wrong notation on how an account was closed, outdated information that should no longer appear on your report, or accounts that simply aren't yours.

-In addition to the three nationwide CRAs, there are also specialty consumer reporting agencies.
-Some of these track information about tenants and are used by landlords, some contain more personal information and are used by employers and insurers, and some track other types of information.
-You are entitled to one free annual report from these agencies as well.
-Although figuring out which ones have a file on you can be tricky.
-If you think your potential landlord might check a specialty consumer agency, however, you can ask which one he or she uses.
+In addition to the three nationwide credit reporting bureaus, there are specialty consumer reporting agencies.
+Some of these agencies track tenant information and are used by landlords; some contain more personal information and are used by employers and insurers; and some track other types of information.
+You're entitled to one free annual report from these agencies as well.
+However, figuring out which ones have a file on you can be tricky.
+However, if you think your potential landlord might check a specialty consumer agency, you can ask which one they use.

-Make a detailed lis of everything that is wrong, inaccurate, outdated, or even information that is missing.
+Make a detailed list of everything wrong, inaccurate, outdated, or missing.
 Then, gather supporting documents.
-For example, if you closed an account that is still reported as open, see if you can obtain a letter or other document showing you closed the account.
+For example, if you closed an account still reported as open, see if you can obtain a letter or other document showing you closed the account.

-If you prefer, you may send a detailed letter to the CRA, detailing what is wrong and why, and including suporting document.
-You'll have to send the letter directly to the CRA.
-Use the particular address the CRA sets forth for these dispute letters.
-You can find those addresses on the CRAs' websites.
+But if you prefer, you may send a detailed letter to the agency, detailing what's wrong and why.
+Be sure to include supporting documentation.
+You'll have to send the letter directly to the agency.
+Use the particular address the agency sets forth for these dispute letters.
+You can find those addresses on the agencies' websites.